RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 like Randy Quaid,
-agreed to star in the film, accepted low salaries, and secured no share of movie profits, because the producers told him that *Brokeback* would be a small, arthouse movie.
+agreed to star in the film, accepted low salaries, and secured no share of movie profits, because the producers told these minor players that *Brokeback* would be a small, arthouse movie.
 When *Brokeback* was a box office hit,
 Quaid sued, later withdrawing and possibly settling,